hyperledger-archives/indy-sdk/doc/design/wallet/wallet-design.md

                                            /// storage_handle: opened storage handle (See open handler)
                                            /// type_: allows to separate different record types collections
                                            /// id: the id of record
-                                           /// value: the value of record
+                                           /// value: the value of record (pointer to buffer)
+                                           /// value_len: the value of record (buffer size)
                                            /// tags_json: the record tags used for search and storing meta information as json:
                                            ///   {
                                            ///     "tagName1": "tag value 1", // string value